-“A wedding dress!” said Mary.
+“It’s a wedding dress!” said Mary.

-“Your wedding dress,” said Sean.
+“It’s your wedding dress,” said Sean.

 That night Mary, who had been unable to sleep, went gone down to the parlor with a box that held the letters that she and Sean had discovered.
 The events of the last few days had left her with an urgent desire to learn everything she could about Sean’s grandmother.
 Mary was just as keen on figuring out what her role in this strange plan would be: she felt that it was something great and mysterious and profound, a thing bigger than she could imagine.
 Mary thought that she’d see if the letters held any answers to these mysteries.

 June 3rd, 1939